 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Implemented throughout the State by Minority Health Coalitions, local health departments, and health care organizations.
+Implemented throughout the State and available through many health care organizations and others.

-The DPP designed by the Indiana University School of Medicine, to aid in the prevention of diabetes to those at-risk individuals who are considered to have prediabetes.
+The Diabetes Prevention Program (DPP) designed by the Indiana University School of Medicine, to aid in the prevention of diabetes to those at-risk individuals who are considered to have prediabetes.
 The program is led by certified DPP instructors and meets for 16-weeks in a group setting where personal lifestyle goals are set for each individual.

 The two major goals of the DPP lifestyle intervention are:

-Currently implemented by the YMCA of Greater Indianapolis, the YMCA of Greater Fort Wayne, the YMCA of Monroe County, the YMCA of Southwestern Indiana, the YMCA of Michiana and the Kosciusko Community YMCA .
+Currently implemented by the YMCA of Greater Indianapolis, the YMCA of Greater Fort Wayne, the YMCA of Monroe County, the YMCA of Southwestern Indiana, the YMCA of Michiana, YMCA of Muncie and the Kosciusko Community YMCA, Indiana Minority Health Coalition.